gearglow/ReptiliaWithATwist/The List.md

 "Okay, so are you saying that that's a lower end on the abilities of a bond like that?"

 Janet smiled.
 "Exactly!
-Because of how in sync you are, there's less interference over the bond connection.
+Because of how in-sync you are, there's less interference over the bond connection.
 That makes it more efficient, and so you can do more with that connection.
 Linking mindscapes is one of the more complex possibilities, as is sharing magic."

 "Robbie did that with me yesterday."